workmedia/wm_taxonomy-tree-shortcode/README.md

 - `root_term_class`: The CSS class that will wrap every root term title.
 If not passed, will fallback to `term_class`.
 - `children_number`: Number of terms to show on nested terms.
 If not passed, will fallback to `number` used by `get_terms`.
 If not passed as well, will show all.
 - `see_more_text`: The text to link to the parent term, in case that not all the child terms were presented.
 If not passed, the link will not be rendered.
+- `tree_depth`: The depth of the taxonomy tree.
+For example, if depth is 1, it will render until the first child level, but not the grandchild level.
+If not passed, it will render all levels.

 ## Default parameters
 ```php